FGasper/zmodemjs/README.md

 through the Transfer and Offer objects.
 The Session creates these internally then exposes them via callback

-The library’s most anticipated use case is to have ZMODEM in a browser;
-hence, the “default” `zmodem-min.js` file contains the browser-specific logic from the repository’s `src/zbrowser.js`.
-The `zmodem-pure*` files omit the browser logic and are recommended for non-browser environments.

 # SOURCES

 ZMODEM is not standardized in a nice, clean, official RFC like DNS or HTTP;